ignotaC/smallsoft/README.md

              Program sleeps a bit and is slow.
 If you stop getting output change the proxy.
 The owner of page we get UA is a bit dramatic.
              So you need to be stealthy.
+15. randstr - Program generates using pseudorandom generator ( C rand() )
+              Randomn string.
+You must pass number of bytes to generate.
+              Also you can force to output onlu uppercase letters, lowercase and digits.
+With commands -u -l -d.
+              Example: randstr -u 124 -ld.
+This will generate 124 bytes that in asci code appear as lowercase uppercase or digits.

 How to install?
 Run make in makefile directory.